NixOS/nix/doc/manual/src/contributing/cli-guideline.md

 show it when you know that a build will take some time and not annoy users of the builds that take only few seconds.

-Every feature like this should go though a intensive review and testing to collect as much a feedback as possible and to fine tune every little detail.
+Every feature like this should go through an intensive review and testing to collect as much feedback as possible and to fine tune every little detail.
 If done right this can be an awesome features beginners and advance users will love, but if not done perfectly it will annoy users and leave bad impression.